documentnode/documentnode.io/release-notes/relnotes-1.2.129.md

 ## Miscellaneous improvements & fixes

-* Fixed an issue of text colour-switching after the current theme has been changed
+* Fixed an issue of text color-switching after the current theme has been changed
 * Improved the performance of editor tab switching